New Jersey Discrimination Lawyer

 Steps to Protect Against Workplace Retaliation

-If you experience discrimination or harassment, you have steps you can take to protect yourself from retaliation:
+If you experience discrimination or harassment, you have steps you can take to protect yourself from retaliation.
+Some actions you can take to minimize the risk of retaliation include:

 - Document all incidents of discrimination or harassment.
 Accurate records support your claim.